dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/guidelines-for-designing-stylable-controls.md

 - **Be consistent with existing styling patterns.** Many times there are multiple ways to solve a problem.
 Be aware of and, when possible, consistent with existing control styling patterns.
 This is especially important for controls that derive from the same base type (for example, <xref:System.Windows.Controls.ContentControl>, <xref:System.Windows.Controls.ItemsControl>, <xref:System.Windows.Controls.Primitives.RangeBase>, and so on).

-- **Expose properties to enable common customization scenarios without retemplating**. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] does not support pluggable/customizable parts, so a control user is left with only two methods of customization: setting properties directly or setting properties using styles.
+- **Expose properties to enable common customization scenarios without retemplating**.
+WPF does not support pluggable/customizable parts, so a control user is left with only two methods of customization: setting properties directly or setting properties using styles.
 With that in mind, it is appropriate to surface a limited number of properties targeted at very common, high-priority customization scenarios which would otherwise require the retemplating.
 Here are best practices for when and how to enable customization scenarios:

   - Very common customizations should be exposed as properties on the control and consumed by the template.